Lagrange-Labs/lsc-client-cli/README.md

     > Note: Make sure that the `config_<chain>.toml` is for the same chain name entered in this step.
   - Enter your `ECDSA private key`
     > Note: Please enter the ECDSA private key of the operator/wallet created in step #1.
-  - Enter `y` to let the CLI randomly generate a BLS key pair or else you can enter `n` and add an already available BLS private key.
+  - Enter `y` to let the CLI randomly generate a BLS key pair or else you can enter `n` if you already created BLS private key for this operator.
-    > Note: Each Lagrange Attestation Node should have a unique BLS key pair
+    > Note: Each operator has a unique BLS key pair
   - Enter `y` to register the attestation node to the Lagrange State Committee.
   - Enter `y` to subscribe the attestation node to the chain you mentioned.
   - Enter the `chain id` for your chain.